-As you begin your research, the following facts should help you better understand the procedure as well as how to select a facial plastic surgeon.
+As you begin your research, the following facts should help you better understand the procedure as well as how to select a facial plastic surgeon in Tampa.
 We follow you postoperatively for the scheduled period of a year and prefer to remain in touch for a lifetime.
 Post-op appointments are all included in the initial cost.
 Photos are taken initially at six months and 12 months to measure progress.

 Rhinoplasty is an incredibly collaborative process:

 A successful outcome depends on your input as well as that of Dr. Farrior and his staff.
 There will be preoperative and post-operative instructions that should be followed to the letter.
 Preoperative instructions vary on a case-by-case basis, but generally include:

 Avoiding products that may thin the blood and make you more likely to bleed.
 These include non-steroidal anti-inflammatory medications such as aspirin, Ibuprofen, alcohol, vitamin E, energy drinks and any nutritional supplements that are not approved by Dr. Farrior.